Lost Tickets, Missed Deadlines, and Other Lotto Stories That Will Make You Cringe

 And let's face it.
 It's 2016!
 Such important item should be safely stored digitally, like everything else nowadays.

-That's why when playing online with Lottoland® you won't have to print a receipt or present any piece of paper to claim your winnings.
-You will receive your submitted play slips by e-mail, just for your reference.
+That's why when betting online with Lottoland® you won't have to print a receipt or present any piece of paper to claim your winnings.
+You will receive your submitted bet slips by e-mail, just for your reference.
 Because once you win, the money will be automatically credited to your player's account, ready to be transferred to your bank account.

 As per Joel Ifergan and the seven seconds delay that ruined his life?
-If he had played with Lottoland® he would have had to select, on the play slip, the draw on which his ticket would be participating.
+If he had betted with Lottoland® he would have had to select, on the bet slip, the exact draw he wished to bet for.

-In case the deadline to join that draw would be over, that option wouldn't be shown on the play slip anymore, obligating him to enter the next available draw instead.
+In case the deadline to join that draw would be over, that option wouldn't be shown on the bet slip anymore, obligating him to enter the next available draw instead.

 No confusions, no false expectations, no "almosts"!